preetigopal/Weighted-Prior-Tomographic-Reconstruction/README.md

 Requirements: Matlab 2019 or later version

-Command:  For reconstructing, run driver.m with the arguement 'tmh_7', i.e.,
+Command:  For reconstructing, run `driver.m` with the argument `tmh_7`, i.e.,

->> driver('tmh_7')
+> driver('tmh_7')

 Reconstruction results can be viewed within the generated 'results' directory.

-The data and scripts for reconstructing other datasets will be shared after the review process is complete.
+Data and scripts for reconstructing other datasets will be made available after the review process is complete.